Universal Outlier Hypothesis Testing: Discussion

-In this paper, we formulated and studied the problem of outlier hypothesis testing in a completely universal setting. \tmred{Our main contribution was in constructing universal tests for this problem, and proving that these tests yield exponentially decaying probability of error under various settings.} In particular, for the case with at most one outlier, we proposed a test that is universally exponentially consistent if the null hypothesis with no outlier is excluded.
-We also provided a characterization of the \tdblue{error exponent achievable by our test} for each $M \geq 3$. \tmred{Surprisingly} our \tdblue{test} is not only universally exponentially consistent, but also asymptotically efficient as the number of coordinates goes to infinity.
-Specifically, as $M$ goes to infinity, the error exponent \tdblue{achievable by our universal test} converges to the absolutely optimal error exponent when both the outlier and typical distributions are known.
-When there is an additional null hypothesis, a suitable \tdblue{modification of our test} was shown to achieve exponential consistency under each hypothesis with the outlier, and consistency under the null hypothesis \tdblue{universally.
-Under} every non-null hypothesis, this modified test achieves the same error exponent as that achievable when the null hypothesis is excluded. \tdblue{We then extended our models to cover the case with more than one outliers.} For models with a known number of outliers, \tdblue{the distributions of the outliers could be distinct as long as each of them differs from the typical distribution.} \tdblue{A test was constructed and was shown to be universally exponentially consistent.} Furthermore, we characterized the limiting error exponent achieved by our \tdblue{test, and established its universally asymptotically exponential consistency.} When the number of outliers is \tdblue{not known,} it was shown that the assumption of the outliers being identically distributed and the exclusion of the null hypothesis \tdblue{were both} essential for \tdblue{existence of universally exponentially consistent test.} In particular, for models with an unknown number of {\em identically} distributed outliers, we proposed a test that is universally exponentially consistent when the null hypothesis is excluded. \tdblue{When} the null hypothesis is included, a different test was shown to achieve a \tdblue{positive} error exponent under every non-null hypothesis, \tdblue{and also} consistency under the null hypothesis \tdblue{universally.} For models with an unknown number of {\em distinctly} distributed outliers, it was shown that even when the typical distribution is known \tdblue{and when} the null hypothesis is excluded, there cannot exist \tdblue{any} universally exponentially consistent test.
+In this paper, we formulated and studied the problem of outlier hypothesis testing in a completely universal setting.
+Our main contribution was in proving that GL tests yield exponentially decaying probability of error under various settings.
+In particular, for the case with exactly one outlier, the GL test was shown to be universally exponentially consistent.
+We also provided a characterization of the error exponent achievable by the GL test for each $M \geq 3$.
+Surprisingly the GL test is not only universally exponentially consistent, but also asymptotically optimal as the number of sequences goes to infinity.
+Specifically, as $M$ goes to infinity, the error exponent achievable by the GL test converges to the absolutely optimal error exponent when both the outlier and typical distributions are known.
+When there is an additional null hypothesis, a suitable modification of the GL test was shown to achieve exponential consistency under each hypothesis with the outlier, and consistency under the null hypothesis universally.
+Under every non-null hypothesis, this modified test achieves the same error exponent as that achievable when the null hypothesis is excluded.
+We then extended our models to cover the case with more than one outlier.
+For models with a known number of outliers, the distributions of the outliers could be distinct as long as each of them differs from the typical distribution.
+The GL test was shown to be universally exponentially consistent.
+Furthermore, we characterized the limiting error exponent achieved by such a test, and established its universally asymptotically exponential consistency.
+When the number of outliers is not known, it was shown that the assumption of the outliers being identically distributed and the exclusion of the null hypothesis were both essential for existence of universally exponentially consistent test.
+In particular, for models with an unknown number of {\em identically} distributed outliers, the GL test is universally exponentially consistent when the null hypothesis is excluded.
+When the null hypothesis is included, a slight modification of the GL test was shown to achieve a positive error exponent under every non-null hypothesis, and also consistency under the null hypothesis universally.
+For models with an unknown number of {\em distinctly} distributed outliers, it was shown that even when the typical distribution is known and when the null hypothesis is excluded, a universally exponentially consistent test cannot exist.